 PEL Citizens can now download the Not School Theater group’s discussion (which Mark showed up for most of), well in advance of the PEL episode on this topic.
 What philosophical insights lurk in Sophocles’s drama?

 Nearly a year prior to our coverage of the play, the theater group attempts to divulge its philosophical riches.
 Featuring Daniel Cole, Philip Cherny, Carlos Franke, Mark Linsenmayer, and Michael Rissman.
 Recorded June 29, 2014.

 Summer has arrived, and in case you can’t decide whether to take Kant’s Critique of Pure Reason or Franz Kafka’s The Trial to the beach with you, let me help: take them both and be prepared for Not School in June.
 Thinking of taking summer classes?
 Think better of it.
-That’s expensive, and for a measly Continue Reading …
+That’s expensive, and for a measly $5 a month you can Continue Reading …